polarityio/google-search/README.md

 Valid Google CSE API Key

-### Max Results

-Maximum Number of results to return per query.

 ### Show Search Disclaimer

 If enabled, the integration will show a disclaimer the user must accept before running a search.